Confederate statue vandal must pay $16,000

 Prosecutors agreed to divert Laura Hammarstrom's criminal case.

 Hammarstrom, 45, and Jeremy Ordaz, 41, of Bella Vista were charged with felony criminal mischief.
-Ordaz's case has not been resolved.
-They were arrested in September after they attempted to pull the statue down, according to court documents.
+Ordaz's case hasn't been resolved.
+They were arrested in September after attempting to pull the statue down, according to court documents.

 Hammarstrom will be charged with disorderly conduct if she abides by the terms of the diversion, Sexton said.